The Nikon AF-S FX Micro-NIKKOR 60mm f/2.8G ED is a short telephoto Nikon macro lens with a 1:1 focusing ability.

 This newer Nikon 60mm 2.8 has all internal focusing, so there’s less likelihood of breaking any moveable parts.
-With macro work you really don’t want to be having to deal with a moveable front element, especially with a lens of this nature where you’ve got to get up real close to your subjects.
+With macro work, I don’t like having to deal with a moveable front element, especially with a lens of this nature where you’ve got to get up real close to whatever you’re shooting.

 Build Quality of the Nikon 60mm 2.8 G

 The build quality of this Nikon macro lens is much like the other G series lenses in the lineup.
-It’s made of a heavy duty plastic that feels sturdy and dependable.
+It’s made of heavy-duty plastic that feels sturdy and dependable.

 When doing macro work you’re more likely to be working in controlled conditions, so build quality is less of a concern but it’s still good knowing that any of your lenses are sturdy enough to not be overly fragile.

 The lens weighs in at 428 grams, which is a reasonable weight that balances well on most DSLRs.
 The weight will wear on you though if you’ve got it and a camera strapped around your neck/shoulders for a considerable period of time.
 Considering a lot of macro work is done on a tripod, it’s not going to be a big concern for most photographers.